The Comfy Men’s Work Boots Rundown – The Best Work Boots For Comfort.

 THE VERDICT: For those who live and work in generally temperate, dry conditions, the Wolverine Men’s Raider 6″ is among the best options.
 This is a comfortable, highly customizable work boot that has the added bonus of looking as good as many pairs of dress shoes.

 THE GOOD: Pittsburgh is a tough, blue-collar, steel city, so this offering from KEEN has — pardon the pun — big shoes to fill.
 Among the things filling these shoes is a metatomical footbed specifically designed to support the arches and cradle the foot, making for one comfortable wear.
 The secret lies in KEEN’s ingenious decision to base the design on hiking boots, ensuring that your feet will stay strong no matter where the job takes you.
+Arch support helps alleviating the symptoms of fatigue.

 This emphasis on natural comfort extends to a toe box — available as both a soft toe and steel toe — intentionally made to be asymmetrical.
 This simple, yet brilliant design feature maximizes toe room, mobility, and protection.
 Among the other tricks in the KEEN Pittsburgh’s toolbox are slip-resistant rubber soles, electrical hazard protection, reflective webbing, and impressive waterproofing.